loftwah/linux-for-pirates/README.md

 IP addresses are usually assigned by internet service providers (ISPs) or network administrators, and they can be either static (meaning they never change) or dynamic (meaning they are assigned temporarily and can change over time).

-In a pirate theme, you might imagine that each pirate has a unique IP address that they use to communicate with other pirates over the internet.
+You might imagine that each pirate has a unique IP address that they use to communicate with other pirates over the internet.
 They might also use IP addresses to access websites and other online resources, just like how people use IP addresses in the real world.

 ### JSON